zzhhatthl/PoDDyHePo-projection/README.md

 NB: `m` and `maxit` can be any number you want, but please consider the computational power of your workstation.
 Usually, `m = 10` or `m = 20` should be enough.
 And if `printFlag = T`, `mice` will print history on console.
-Here, `printFlag=F` is used for silent computation.
-Data set should be well-formatted like `testdata`, which means there are mandatory variables: year, sex and age named exactly in this way, the main variables of interest whose prevalences to be estimated, and possibly other background variables.
+Here, `printFlag = F` is used for silent computation.
+Data set should be well-formatted like `testdata`, which means there are mandatory variables: year, sex and age named exactly in this way, the main variables of interest whose prevalences are to be estimated, and possibly other background variables.
 Data from different years are merged into the same data frame.

-**Step 2**: Select models with PoDDyHePoModelSelection.
+**Step 2**: Select models with `PoDDyHePoModelSelection`.
 The user can specify if some variables are allowed to have non-linear effects, which are modelled using natural splines.
 Some of the variables can also be forced (fixed) to be included in the model.
 Here in this example, we